discoproject/disco/doc/start/troubleshoot.rst

         conf/start-node

 Here we assume that you've extracted Disco under ``~/disco``.
-If you extracted Disco to some other directory, use it instead.
-Now you should have Disco running locally.
+If you extracted Disco to some other directory, replace ``~/disco/`` with your actual directory here and in the examples below.

+These commands should be enough to get Disco up and running.
+If you can't run ``count_words.py`` example successfully, the reason is usually a small misconfigured detail somewhere.
+We will find it out below.

 1. Is Disco master running?
 ---------------------------